Numerical analysis of Josephson junction arrays for multi-order quantum voltage steps: Present PJVS circuits

 While parameters spread can be reduced to acceptable levels and is expected to improve over the years thanks to technological progress of fabrication methods, the microwave attenuation along the transmission line is intrinsic to both junction behavior and transmission line effects, thus posing severe limitation to the maximum number of junctions $M_\mathrm{JJ}$ that can be arranged along a single transmission line ($M_\mathrm{JJ}< Z/R_\mathrm{n}\ll N_\mathrm{JJ}$, with $Z$ the characteristic impedance of the line)\cite{dresselhaus2009tapered}.
 The attenuation of the rf power along the transmission line arises from dissipative effects in both the junctions and the line itself.
 Modern PJVS devices employ overdamped, non-hysteretic JJs with negligible capacitance, unlike older JVS systems with underdamped JJs.
 In the older designs, attenuation was considerably lower because the capacitive shunt across the ideal junction effectively shorted the microwave signal.
 However, the limitations of these hysteretic arrays, including their slow programmability and the very narrow quantum step width ($<\qty{50}{\micro\ampere}$), drove the development of JVS with non-hysteretic junctions \cite{Durandetto2019}.
-Currently, all PJVS implementations worldwide follow a similar design, schematically represented in Fig.~\ref{fig:PJVS_scheme}: the total number of junctions $N_\mathrm{JJ}$ is almost-evenly distributed among $l = 2^s$ parallel transmission lines, each counting $M_\mathrm{JJ}\simeq N_\mathrm{JJ}/l$ junctions.
+Currently, all PJVS implementations worldwide follow a similar design, schematically represented in Figure~\ref{fig:PJVS_scheme}: the total number of junctions $N_\mathrm{JJ}$ is almost-evenly distributed among $l = 2^s$ parallel transmission lines, each counting $M_\mathrm{JJ}\simeq N_\mathrm{JJ}/l$ junctions.
 Here, $s$ represents the number of on-chip splitting stages, which enable the input rf power to be equally shared between the $l$ arrays.
+This series/parallel circuit, similar to that reported in \cite{hamilton2000josephson}, features a network of low and high-pass filters enabling the microwave power to be split into $l$ parallel paths while maintaining a dc path in which all JJs are series-connected.